Best Beach Chairs UK 2025

 Materials - Aluminium, polyester

-Cons - Shallow seat and no headrest
+Cons - Shallow seat, no headrest

 SONGMICS Portable beach chair